aehm03/gradoopquickstart/README.md

 Running this query gives us a collection of logical graphs each consisting of a person pointing to a company.
 To get our result we reduce the collection to a single graph and split this graph by connected components.
-// TODO explain reduce gelly and
+// TODO explain reduce and cc/gelly

 Although we could use a range of different operators and got the desired result, this is probably not the most concise an efficient way.
-Can you come up with other and/or a simple solutions?
+Can you come up with other and/or a simpler solutions?
+ You could start by using the subgraph operator instead of a cypher query.

 ### Next Steps

 * Review the [Examples](https://github.com/dbs-leipzig/gradoop/tree/master/gradoop-examples)
-* Importing Data in Gradoop
-* ...
+* Learn about advanced methods e.g. Cypher Queries, ...
+* How to import Data from relational Datasources